 Our Board of Directors or the Compensation Committee of our Board of Directors (in either case, the "Committee") administers the 2004 Plan.
-Members of the Committee generally must qualify as "outside directors" under Section 162(m) of the Internal Revenue Code (so that we are entitled to receive a federal tax deduction for certain compensation paid under the 2004 Plan) and must meet such other requirements as are established by the Securities and Exchange Commission for plans intended to qualify for exemption under Rule 16b-3.
+Members of the Committee generally must qualify as "outside directors" under Section 162(m) of the Internal Revenue Code (so that we are entitled to receive a federal tax deduction for certain compensation paid under the 2004 Plan) and generally must meet such other requirements as are established by the Securities and Exchange Commission for plans intended to qualify for exemption under Rule 16b-3.
 For the plan to qualify for exemption under Rule 16b-3, members of the Committee must be "non-employee directors."
 Notwithstanding the foregoing, the Board of Directors also may appoint one or more separate committees to administer the 2004 Plan.

-Subject to the terms of the 2004 Plan, the Committee has the sole discretion to select the employees and consultants who will receive Awards, determine the terms and conditions of Awards (for example, the vesting schedule), interpret the provisions of the Plan and outstanding Awards, and with the consent of the stockholders implement an exchange program under which outstanding Awards are exchanged for different awards and/or cash or the exercise price of an outstanding Award is reduced.
+Subject to the terms of the 2004 Plan, the Committee has the sole discretion to select the employees, directors and consultants who will receive Awards, determine the terms and conditions of Awards (for example, the vesting schedule), interpret the provisions of the Plan and outstanding Awards, and with the consent of the stockholders implement an exchange program under which outstanding Awards are exchanged for different awards and/or cash or the exercise price of an outstanding Award is reduced.

-A total of 1,200,000 shares of our Common Stock were originally reserved for issuance under the 2004 Plan, and additional 500,000, 900,000 and 800,000 shares were reserved and approved by the stockholders at the Company's 2008, 2007 and 2006 Annual Meetings, respectively.
-Proposal Two, if approved, will raise the number of shares reserved by 500,000 shares, to 3,900,000 shares.
+A total of 1,200,000 shares of our Common Stock were originally reserved for issuance under the 2004 Plan, and an additional 500,000, 500,000, 900,000 and 800,000 shares were reserved and approved by the stockholders at the Company's 2010, 2008, 2007 and 2006 annual meetings, respectively.
+Proposal Three, if approved, will raise the number of shares reserved by 500,000 shares, to 4,400,000 shares.
 No more than 20% of the shares reserved for issuance under the 2004 Plan may be issued pursuant to Awards that are not stock options or stock appreciation rights that are granted at exercise prices equal to 100% of the fair market value on the date of grant (that is, pursuant to Awards of restricted stock, performance units, performance shares, discounted stock options or discounted stock appreciation rights).
-In addition, shares which were reserved but not issued under our 1995 Stock Option/ Stock Issuance Plan (the "1995 Plan") as of the effective date of the 2004 Plan, as well as any shares that would otherwise return to the 1995 Plan, upon cancellation or expiration of awards, are available for issuance under the 2004 Plan up to a maximum of 1,500,000 shares.
+In addition, shares which were reserved but not issued under our 1995 Stock Option/ Stock Issuance Plan (the "1995 Plan") as of the effective date of the 2004 Plan, as well as any shares that would otherwise return to the 1995 Plan, upon termination of stock options or repurchase of shares issued under the 1995 Plan, are available for issuance under the 2004 Plan up to a maximum of 1,500,000 shares.

 If an Award expires or is cancelled without having been fully exercised or vested, the unvested or cancelled shares generally will be returned to the available pool of shares reserved for issuance under the 2004 Plan.
+With respect to stock appreciation rights, only shares actually issued pursuant to such an award cease to be available under the 2004 Plan, and to the extent any award under the 2004 Plan is paid out in cash rather than stock, such cash payment will not reduce the number of shares available for issuance under the 2004 Plan.
 Also, if we experience a stock split, reverse stock split, stock dividend, combination or reclassification of our Common Stock or other similar change in our capital structure, the Committee shall adjust the number of shares available for issuance under the 2004 Plan, the price and number of shares subject to outstanding Awards, and the per-person limits on Awards, as appropriate to reflect the stock dividend or other change.